-- o Please help your child to learn to put their coat on independently. - We appreciate that fastenings and zips can be tricky but practising both at home and at school will help. - If your child knows their shoe size for wellies this helps them to choose the correct size at school.
+- o Please help your child to learn to put their coat on independently. - We appreciate that fastenings and zips can be tricky but practising both at home and at school will help.

+- Let your child practise putting on their school jumper/sweatshirt. cardigan and coat especially if there are fiddly fastenings such as shirt buttons and zips. - Teach your child tricks such as putting labels at the back, holding cuffs to stop sleeves riding up, and wrinkling tights to put toes in first. - If your child knows their shoe size for wellies this helps them to choose the correct size at school.
 If they prefer, they can bring in their own wellies, in a clearly named bag.